How (and When) to File a 1099 Form

 Wondering if you need to file a Form 1099-MISC this year?

-We’ll teach you how to determine if 1099s are relevant to your business, and show you the steps you need to take to file 1099s on time.
+We’ll teach you how to determine whether 1099s are relevant to your business, and show you the steps you need to take to file 1099s on time.

 In this guide, you’ll learn: